dracollin/JavaScript-Random-Exercises/README.md

-# Eloquent JavaScript
+# JavaScript

-In order to learn about JavaScript programming, i started to read 'Eloquent JavaScript'.
+In order to learn about JavaScript programming, i started to make some random exercises from the web, took some from TOP-The Odin Project.

 *Pure challenge.